Wrpicker/Reddit-Image-Downloading-Bot/README.md

 # Reddit-Image-Downloading-Bot
 This script can take up to 5 subreddits and download images from them, saving them into a file.

-The default setting is Top of the Week, but that can be changed
+## DEPENDENCIES:

+-Asyncpraw

+-Urllib

+-OS

+-Asyncio

 ## HOW TO USE: